byangtri/eks/README.md

 Prerequisites

-#### Building the AWS EKS from scratch by keeping all dependencies & setup execution inside a container.
-By building the image, the container will do the below tasks:
+#### Running the AWS EKS from scratch By running the script, the container will do the below tasks:

-#Launching EKS Cluster from AWS CLI
+## Launching EKS Cluster from AWS CLI

    • `check the AWS CLI version`